220103JavaFS/Enviornment-Setup/README.md

 *  **Git Cheat Sheet** (This is a GitHub-provided cheat sheet for some simple Git commands.): https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf
 *  **Java Docs** (The official API specification for Java 8): https://docs.oracle.com/javase/8/docs/api/
-*  **Maven Repository** (This provides a repository of dependencies which we can add to our Project Object Models.): https://mvnrepository.com/
+*  **Maven Repository** (This provides a repository of dependencies which we can add to our Gradle builds.): https://mvnrepository.com/